-To take the West Hickory/Westmont Neighborhood Plan survey, click here.
-More information can be found below.
+For information about the West Hickory/Westmont Neighborhood Plan survey, please see below.

 The West Hickory/Westmont Neighborhood is an ever-evolving neighborhood that is home to many business owners, property owners, and residents.

 Located in the northwest and southwest quadrants of the City, West Hickory/Westmont Neighborhood is comprised of seven pockets of residential, intermingled with intense commercial and industrial activity.
 Major thoroughfares traversing the area and a railroad line running through the middle make it difficult to think of this area in terms of a traditional neighborhood.
 The cohesiveness of the neighborhood is compromised by these factors.

 The residential areas are comprised of single-family residences, multi-family complexes and mobile homes bounded on all sides by industrial and/or commercial properties and major roads.
 The area is majorly commercial and industrial (46%), with a fair amount of residential homes (38%).